 A closer look at the bridge shows the evidence of many repairs that have been required in previous years.
 The problem continues even more frequently today as lorries get longer and heavier, and ignore signage of the alternative route via Lechlade.
 The road turning sharply right immediately after the bridge due to its diversion around old Radcot (see below) only exacerbates the problem.
 Since around the 1990s road traffic over the two bridges has been controlled by traffic lights.

 The postcard above shows a scene looking down river from the Canal Bridge.
-The Swan Hotel is on the left with a variety of boats on the bank and what looks like a large boathouse beyond.
-According to the advert in the Faringdon Advertiser from 1931, five Bristol buses pass the door of the Swan Hotel on Radcot Bridge daily – sadly there are no buses and no boats for hire today.
+The Swan Hotel is on the left with a variety of boats on the bank and what looks like a large boathouse beyond; and the entrance to the channel that leads to Pidnell Bridge and the old Radcot Wharf.
+A tavern is known to have been here since at least 1692 and the frontage was rebuilt in 1873.
+During the early 1900s it became a popular centre for swimming and boating with an annual regatta and swimming races.
+According to the advert in the Faringdon Advertiser from 1931, five Bristol buses pass the door of the Swan Hotel daily – sadly there are no buses and no boats for hire today.

-The road then passes a field on the left where once stood an early 12th century castle.
-The castle was held in 1142 by Matilda’s supporters during the civil war with Stephen and demolished in the late 13th century.
+Crossing over Pidnell Bridge, the road then passes a field on the left where once stood the early 12th century wooden castle and moat.
+The castle was built for and held in 1142 by Matilda’s supporters during The Anarchy (1139–1154), the civil war with Stephen, and demolished in the late 13th century.
 There was also an 11th century chapel built by Aelfsige of Faringdon that was demolished in the17th century, possibly when the Civil War (1642-1651) fortifications were set up on the site.
-Further on the road passes the 17th-century Radcot House and grounds on its way to Clanfield.
+Further on the road passes the 17th-century Radcot House and grounds on its way to the village of Clanfield.
 The original hamlet of Radcot, containing 35 houses in 1086 has otherwise slowly disappeared.

 Once a practically straight road from Faringdon Market Place to Burford High Street, this road now labelled the A4095 has been altered by three bypasses during its history.
-One around Faringdon House in the late 18th century, Radcot in the early 12th century, and more recently a wide diversion at Black Bourton to skirt around RAF Brize Norton via Alvescot, when the building of the airfield started in 1935.
+One around Faringdon House in the late 18th century, Radcot in the early 12th century, and more recently a wide diversion at Black Bourton via Alvescot to skirt around RAF Brize Norton, when the building of the airfield started in 1935.

 PASE Domesday – domesday.pase.ac.uk/Domesday?op=5&personkey=48364